fbpx

 dIRECTIONS TO TRAILHEAD

 From 9th Street and Main Avenue in Durango, head west on 9th Street toward Camino Del Rio.
 On Camino Del Rio (Highway 550) turn left and continue left onto Highway 160 East.
-Take a slight right onto Frontage Road (across from Natural Grocers) and then a right onto CR 210.
+Take a slight right onto Frontage Road (across from Nature’s Oasis) and then a right onto CR 210.
 Turn right onto Smelter Place and find a dirt parking area to your left at the base of Smelter Mountain.

 Trailwork